 8) Identify three career opportunities in photography.
 Pick one and explain to your counselor how to prepare for such a career.
 Discuss what education and training are required, and why this profession might interest you.

 An interest in photography can be the path to many different types of careers.
-Here are the three most common types of work which require knowledge of photography:
+Here are the three most common types of work that require knowledge of photography:

 - Scientific photographer: These people use photography in documenting scientific research.
 From taking photographs of distant galaxies to the depths of the oceans, scientific photographers make a career of documenting scientific exploration through photography.